srl-labs/containerlab/docs/install.md

 [^5]: otherwise make sure to add a custom shared directory to the docker on mac.
 [^6]: FRR is a good example of arm64-capable network OS.
 Nokia SR Linux is going to be available for arm64 in the 2024.
 [^7]: There are two options to install UTM: via [downloadable dmg](https://github.com/utmapp/UTM/releases/latest/download/UTM.dmg) file (free) or App Store (paid).
 The App Store version is exactly the same, it is just a way to support the project.
-[^8]: This command requires docker to be installed on your Mac OS.
-You can use Docker Desktop, Rancher or [colima](https://github.com/abiosoft/colima) to run docker on your Mac OS.
+[^8]: This command requires docker to be installed on your macOS.
+You can use Docker Desktop, Rancher or [colima](https://github.com/abiosoft/colima) to run docker on your macOS.
 [^9]: If you want to install these tools on an existing Debian machine, you can run `wget -qO- containerlab.dev/setup-debian | bash -s -- all` command.
 [^10]: The UTM image has a pre-installed ssh key for the `debian` user.
 You can download the shared private key from [here](https://github.com/srl-labs/clabernetes/blob/main/launcher/assets/default_id_rsa).